By Darren DeYoung

 If you are in a shared building with multiple businesses, Direction Requests may seem high as Google is likely counting driving directions that are to other businesses at the same address.

-Google My Business Insights will report the total number of phone calls from your GMB listing, but the call tracking software will allow you to see, hear, and better understand the online journey your customer is taking from the initial search → website visit → phone call.
+Google Business Profile Insights will report the total number of phone calls from your listing, but the call tracking software will allow you to see, hear, and better understand the online journey your customer is taking from the initial search → website visit → phone call.

-This section displays the number of photos associated with your listing and how often they’re viewed compared to similar businesses.
+This section displays the number of photos associated with your profile and how often they’re viewed compared to similar businesses.
 It also shows how many photos you have compared to similar businesses.

 Photo views are counted when an image appears in the local-pack or knowledge panel, or if a user clicks on the photos.

 Popular Times & Visit Duration will be provided if Google has enough anonymized data from users who have opted in to Google Location History.
 If your business has a decent amount of foot traffic, you can expect to see these insights.
 Otherwise, they won’t be available.